ska-telescope/ska-mid-integration/tests/tmc_csp_new_ITH/README.md

   [support scripts README](../../helper_scripts/README.md).
 - [features](features/): the folder containing the Gherkin feature files implementing the scenarios.
 Some important notes about the features:
-  - the feature are two: one for covering the "regular" subarray transactions (assign resources, configure, scan, etc.) and one for the "exceptional" transactions (i.e., the ones regarding the `Abort` and `Restart` commands);
+  - the main feature are two: one for covering the "regular" subarray transactions (assign resources, configure, scan, etc.) and one for the "exceptional" transactions (i.e., the ones regarding the `Abort` and `Restart` commands);